elreb/HertiageHealth-Prize/HerritageHP_2020.md

 # Moving over to SQL
-I used the following sql commands to generate Postgres database to clean, join and summarize the data.
+I used the following sql commands to generate a Postgres database.
+Also, the data is cleaned, joined and summarized in SQL.

 ```{r, eval=FALSE}
 /**************************